perladvent/perldotcom/content/article/_pub_2002_03_26_cpanplus.md

 {
+   "slug" : "/pub/2002/03/26/cpanplus",
+   "date" : "2002-03-26T00:00:00-08:00",
+   "categories" : "CPAN",
+   "tags" : [
+      "cpan-cpanplus"
+   ],
+   "title" : "CPAN PLUS",
+   "authors" : [
+      "jos-boumans"
+   ],
    "description" : " Setting: A warm August day, somewhere in Amsterdam.
 In the bar of Yet Another Hotel.
 A large number of people are gathered.
-Judging by their attire, they're not here for business - or at least not the business of...", "categories" : "CPAN",
+Judging by their attire, they're not here for business - or at least not the business of...", "image" : null,
    "thumbnail" : null,
-   "title" : "CPAN PLUS",
-   "image" : null,
-   "authors" : [
-      "jos-boumans"
-   ],
-   "draft" : null,
+   "draft" : null
-   "slug" : "/pub/2002/03/26/cpanplus",
-   "tags" : [
-      "cpan-cpanplus"
-   ],
-   "date" : "2002-03-26T00:00:00-08:00"
 }